 Stymphalian Birds – human-eating pets of Artemis in Greek Mythology – are said to have metallic feathers.
 Using their feathers as arrows, they have a beauty that is both attractive and dangerous.

-Stymphalian Birds is an art installation of textiles and feathers, exploring the aesthetics and the societal impacts of a hybrid textile at the crossroads of electronics and haute couture.
-The textiles combine traditional handcrafts with digital technologies, chemical processes and elements created by nature.
-These four different approaches seamlessly connect traditional featherwork and materials science.
-The resulting textiles provide a rich multi-sensory experience: complex haptic interactions with feathers and textiles are sonified to become amplified electronic soundscapes.
-They combine featherwork practised in the early 19th century and traditional Lunéville embroidery with state of the art fabrication methods which make the feathers electrically conductive and interactive.
+Stymphalian Birds is an art installation, exploring the aesthetics and the societal impacts of a hybrid textile at the crossroads of electronics and haute couture.
+The exhibited textiles are hybrid in various ways.
+They combine traditional handcrafts with digital technologies, chemical processes and elements created by nature.
+The audience will learn how these four different approaches seamlessly connect traditional featherwork and materials science.
+The resulting textiles provide a rich multi-sensory experience: complex haptic interactions with feathers and textiles are sonified in acoustic soundscapes.

 Stymphalian Birds in CyberArts 2020 Prix Ars Electronica.
 STARTS Prize ’20 Ed.
 Hannes Leopoldseder, Christine Schöpf, Gerfried Stocker, graphic design by Gerhard Kirchschläger, English, 2020.
 256 pp., 500 ills. softcover, 16.50 x 24.10 cm, ISBN 978-3-7757-4761-5, p.
 249 & back cover.

 More than Human-Centred Design, part of the conference Designing Interactive Systems (DIS) 2020, July 2020, Eindhoven, The Netherlands.

 Visit the virtual exhibition →